uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec20.md

 -   Each question has multiple parts

--   Submission is via Gradescope either through short numerical answers, multiple choice or free response text boxes.
+-   Submission is via Gradescope either through short numerical answers, multiple choice or free response text boxes (no uploads)

 ## Past papers

-A selection of exams from recent years are on minerva
+Some exams from recent years are on minerva

 -   These were set by someone else
 -   They were closed book